WebexCC-SA/LTRCCT-2000/docs/main/AI_Lab_Aut_Mission2.md

 ## Mission overview
 Your mission is to:

-Configure an action to collect order details from the customer and send them to a third-party application via APIs.
+Configure Fulfilment action to collect order details from the customer and send them to a third-party application via APIs.

 ---